Oakland, Tennessee: Geography and climate

 Oakland is located in west-central Fayette County.
-U.S. Route 64 is the main highway through town, leading east 9 mi to Somerville, the county seat, and west 32 mi to downtown Memphis.
+US 64 is the main highway through town, leading east 9 mi to Somerville, the county seat, and west 32 mi to downtown Memphis.
 South 18 miles (29 km) is the Tennessee-Mississippi state line.
 Tennessee Routes 194 and 196 are north-south state highways in Oakland.

 According to the United States Census Bureau, as of 2010 the town had a total area of 26.6 sqkm, compared to a total area in 2000 of 3.6 sqmi.
 The town limits have expanded north and south of the original town center, and especially to the west along US 64, extending 6.5 mi to nearly reach the Shelby County line.